virtualcitySYSTEMS/map-plugin-cli/README.md

 This will create a folder `dist` with a zip file containing your bundled code and assets.
-To use the plugin productively in a hosted map, unzip this file on your server to `{vcm-root}/plugins` and add an entry to your VC MAP [config](#2-config) plugins section.
+To use the plugin productively in a hosted map, unzip this file on your server to `{vcm-root}/plugins` and add an entry to your VC MAP `config` plugins section.
 This zip file can also be unzipped in the VC Publishers `plugins` public directory.

 ## About Peer Dependencies
-The @vcmap/ui uses some _very large libraries_, notably `CesiumJS`.
+The [@vcmap/ui](https://github.com/virtualcitySYSTEMS/map-ui) uses some _very large libraries_, notably `CesiumJS`.
 To reduce the amount of traffic generated for loading plugins, all large libraries (see the list below), are _provided_ in production (instead of bundling them into every plugin).
+This
-This a) guarantees a certain amount of type safety (using the @vcsuite/check parameter assertation library for instance),
+a) guarantees a certain amount of type safety (using the [@vcsuite/check](https://www.npmjs.com/package/@vcsuite/check) parameter assertion library for instance),
-b) reduces the amount of traffic required to load an application and c) leverages browser caching more readily.
+b) reduces the amount of traffic required to load an application and
+c) leverages browser
+caching more readily.

 The following libraries are provided by the @vcmap/ui in a deployed application.
 You should define these